nodejsafrica/workshoppers/4. working with construct/README.md

 });
 ```

-The forEach is best for test out arrays and sorting out the elements in the Array object.
+The forEach is best for testing out arrays and sorting out the elements in the Array object.
 It has callback function that returns the elements of the array.

 ### While
 ```